 Matthew Lambiase is one of our Class II Directors.
-For biographical information on Mr. Lambiase, see "Our Manager and the Management Agreement-Officers of Our Manager."
+For biographical information on Mr. Lambiase, see "Our Manager and the Management Agreement-Executive Officers of Our Manager."

-Paul A. Keenan is one of our Class II Directors.
+Paul A. Keenan is a nominee to be one of our Class II Directors.
 Mr. Keenan has been with Kelley, Drye and Warren LLP since 2002 and is a partner and the head of Real Estate Finance at the law firm.
 Mr. Keenan has a J.D. from Seton Hall University and a B.A. from Rutgers, the State University of New Jersey.